 Page

-Information 1 Regarding Forward-Looking Statements; Cautionary Language 1
+Information Regarding Forward-Looking Statements; Cautionary Language 1

-PART I
+PARTI

 Item 1.
-Id dentity of Directors, Senior Management and Advisers 3
+Identity of Directors, Senior Management and Advisers 3

 Item 2.
-O Offer Statistics and Expected Timetable 3
+Offer Statistics and Expected Timetable 3

 Item 3.
-K Key Information 3
+Key Information 3

 Item 4.
-Ir nformation on the Company 28
+Information on the Company 28

 Item 4A.
-U nresolved Staff Comments 47
+Unresolved Staff Comments 49

 Item 5.
-O Operating and Financial Review and Prospects 48
+Operating and Financial Review and Prospects 49

 Item 6.
-D Directors, Senior Management and Employees 66
+Directors, Senior Management and Employees 68

 Item 7.
-N Major Shareholders and Related Party Transactions 74
+Major Shareholders and Related Party Transactions 77

 Item 8.
-F inancial Information 78
+Financial Information 81

 Item 9.
-T The Offer and Listing 80
+The Offer and Listing 83

 Item 10.
-A Additional Information 80
+Additional Information 84

 Item 11.
-C Quantitative and Qualitative Disclosures About Market Risk 90
+Quantitative and Qualitative Disclosures About Market Risk 93

 Item 12.
-D Description of Securities Other than Equity Securities 91
+Description of Securities Other than Equity Securities 94

+PARTII

+Item 13.
+Defaults, Dividend Arrearages and Delinquencies 95

 Page

-PART II

-Defaults, Dividend Arrearages and Delinquencies 92

 Item 14.
-N Material Modifications to the Rights of Security Holders and Use of Proceeds 92
+Material Modifications to the Rights of Security Holders and Use of Proceeds 95

-Controls and Procedures 92
+Item 15.
+Controls and Procedures 95

-Reserved] 92
+Item 16.
+[Reserved] 96

 Item 16A.
-A audit Committee Financial Expert 92
+Audit Committee Financial Expert 96

-Code of Ethics 93
+Item 16B.
+Code of Ethics 96

 Item 16C.
-Pr rincipal Accountant Fees and Services 93
+Principal Accountant Fees and Services 97

 Item 16D.
-Ex xemptions from the Listing Standards for Audit Committees 94
+Exemptions from the Listing Standards for Audit Committees 97

 Item 16E.
-P Purchases of Equity Securities by the Issuer and Affiliated Purchasers 94
+Purchases of Equity Securities by the Issuer and Affiliated Purchasers 97

-PART III
+Item 16F.
+Change in Registrant's Certifying Accountant 97

+Item 16G.
+Corporate Governance 97

+PARTIII

 Item 17.
-F Financial Statements 95
+Financial Statements 99

 Item 18.
-F Financial Statements 95
+Financial Statements 99

 Item 19.
-E Exhibits 96
+Exhibits 100

-Signatures 99
+Signatures 103

-In this document, unless indicated otherwise, references to: (1) "Textainer," "TGH," "the company," "we," "us" and "our" refer to Textainer Group Holdings Limited, the issuer of the common shares and its subsidiaries; (2) "TEU" refers to a "Twenty-Foot Equivalent Unit," which is a unit of measurement used in the container shipping industry to compare shipping containers of various lengths to a standard 20' dry freight container, thus a 20' container is one TEU and a 40' container is two TEU; (3) "CEU" refers to a Cost Equivalent Unit, which is a unit of measurement based on the approximate cost of a container relative to the cost of a standard 20' dry freight container, so the cost of a standard 20' dry freight container is one CEU; the cost of a 40' dry freight container is 1.6 CEU; and the cost of a 40' high cube dry freight container (9'6" high) is 1.68 CEU; (4) "our owned fleet" means the containers we own; (5) "our managed fleet" means the containers we manage that are owned by other container investors; (6) "our fleet" and "our total fleet" mean our owned fleet plus our managed fleet plus any containers we lease from other lessors; (7) "container investors" means the owners of the containers in our managed fleet; and (8) "Trencor" refers to Trencor Ltd., a public South African container and logistics company, listed on the JSE Limited in Johannesburg, South Africa, which, together with certain of its subsidiaries, are the discretionary beneficiaries of a trust that indirectly owns a majority of our common shares (such interest, "beneficiary interest").
+In this Annual Report on Form 20-F, unless indicated otherwise, references to: (1) "Textainer," "TGH," "the Company," "we," "us" and "our" refer to Textainer Group Holdings Limited, the issuer of the publicly-traded common shares that has been registered pursuant to Section 12(b) of the Securities Exchange Act of 1934, as amended, and its subsidiaries; (2) "TEU" refers to a "Twenty-Foot Equivalent Unit," which is a unit of measurement used in the container shipping industry to compare shipping containers of various lengths to a standard 20' dry freight container, thus a 20' container is one TEU and a 40' container is two TEU; (3) "CEU" refers to a Cost Equivalent Unit, which is a unit of measurement based on the approximate cost of a container relative to the cost of a standard 20' dry freight container, so the cost of a standard 20' dry freight container is one CEU; the cost of a 40' dry freight container is 1.6 CEU; and the cost of a 40' high cube dry freight container (9'6" high) is 1.68 CEU; (4) "our owned fleet" means the containers we own; (5) "our managed fleet" means the containers we lease from other lessors; (7) "container investors; means the owners of the containers in our managed fleet; and (8) "Trencor" refers to Trencor Ltd., a public South African container and logistics company, listed on the JSE Limited in Johannesburg, South Africa, which, together with certain of its subsidiaries, are the discretionary beneficiaries of a trust that indirectly owns a majority of our common shares (such interest, "beneficiary interest").
 See Item 4.
-"Information on the Company" for an explanation of the relationship between us and Trencor.
+"Information on the Company" for an explanation of the relationship between Trencor and us.